Anonymous by default

 Safety and trust

-See the basic safety boundaries for using How Are We All?, what the site does and does not ask for, and how the platform works to keep the experience anonymous and low pressure.
+See the basic safety boundaries for using How Are We All?, what the site does and does not ask for, how to report concerns, and how the platform works to keep the experience anonymous and low pressure.

 Safety and trust